How to Quit Working for Your Boss at the Gym

 This is supposed to light a fire up your arse.
 Accepting those kinds of pay rates suggests that you weren’t thinking big enough or far enough into the future.

-The future.
 Will your current income allow you to properly raise a family and treat your beautiful partner to all the best things in life?

 More to the point, are you okay with not being able to wake up with your wife or tuck your kids into bed, on account of you enslaved to your clients at all times?